GOkuljaf/miniproject/flight_app-main/README.md

 ## Program Page
 ![HomePage](https://github.com/GOkuljaf/fitflex/blob/main/src/assets/img/Home_page.png)
-## To run this
-Install Pip .
-In command Type:
-   python manage.py runserver

-This is a health & fitness website which specialize in tracking your fitness activities.
-The website provides fitness programs,fitness tracking dashboard and fitness related memberships .
+This is a Flight ticket booking website which specialize in booking ticket.
+The website provides Boarding pass,Reschedule the ticket and Cancellation ticket.

 In this project i have tried to manipulate dom elements, styling using css and tried to make website more dynamic and responsive.
-With my efforts and the technology stack that i have learned till Unit-4 in the Masai School, i am able to design the whole website with some functionalities & features.
+With my efforts and the technology stack that  i am able to design the whole website with some functionalities & features.

 # Technology Stack Used 🌟
-* React.js
+* HTML
 * CSS
-* rest-api
-* auth0
+* Javascript
-* swal
+* Django
-* aos-animation
+* SQLite

 For storing user data i used localStorage & JSON-Server.